-Our trip will be a ten-mile paddle with four named Class I to III rapids from Pond Eddy, NY to Matamoras, PA that will take approx. five hours to paddle pending water levels.
-Everyone must always wear their PDF while on the water according to Mosaic rules.
-Bring water, food, Sunscreen, and closed-toe water shoes.
+Our trip will be a ten-mile paddle with four named Class I rapids from Pond Eddy, NY to Matamoras, PA.
+That will take approx. Five hours to paddle pending water levels.
+Everyone must always wear his or her PFD while on the water according to Mosaic rules.
+Bring water, food, sunscreen, paddlers wallet, long sleeve sun shirt, chums / croakies (for any eyewear) and closed-toe water shoes.

 Class I to III Rapids include Stairway Rapids, Butlers Rift, Mongaup Rapids, Mill Rift (elevated ratings in high water)